LLNL/RAJA/docs/sphinx/user_guide/tutorial/scan.rst

 As expected, this produces the same result as the previous two examples.

-As is commonly the case with RAJA, the only difference between this code and the previous one is that the execution policy is different.
+As is commonly the case with RAJA, the only difference between this code and the previous one is the execution policy.
 If we want to run the scan on a GPU using CUDA, we would use a CUDA execution policy as is shown in examples below.